benmccormick/benmccormick.github.io/src/pages/posts/drafts/old-drafts/lodash/lodashclonemerge.md

+---
+title: "Lodash WIP"
+date: "2018/09/17"
+layout: "post"
+path: "/2018/09/17/lodash-wip/"
+description: "Lodash wip"
+keywords: ""
+category: "software-productivity"
+topics: []
+key: "lodash-1"
+isDraft: true
+readNext: "feedback-loops,ten-things-js,react-confessions"
+---
 # Diving Into lodash - Merging and Cloning Objects

 When working with data, it's common to have to merge data from multiple objects to create a new object, create a copy of an existing object, or update an existing object with properties form another object.  [lodash][lodash] makes these operations easy.
 Let's take a look at what it provides.

 ### Merging Objects